Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [ ] 20,20
 - [ ] 20,10

-**Explanation :** The function "change" will change the value of x and y only within its own scope, so a and is unaffected.
+**Explanation:** The function "change" will change the value of x and y only within its own scope, so a and is unaffected.

 #### Q78.
-Choose true or false.When variable is created in C, a memory address is assigned to the variable.
+Choose true or false.
+When a variable is created in C, a memory address is assigned to the variable.

 - [x] True
 - [ ] False